-Rhythm Studies 1 (Drums) | 2.00 Credits
+Rhythm Studies 1 (Drums) | 1.50 Credits

 This course instructs the musician in developing fluency while playing in odd-meter time signatures (e.g. 5/4, 7/4, 9/8, 11/8, 15/8 etc).
 The class is exposed to different feels and time concepts, and is challenged to play in a variety of odd, extended, or shifting meters, with the goal of applying these concepts to their own musical endeavors.
 Styles vary from standards performed in odd meters (as performed by artists such as Brad Mehldau) to contemporary fusion styles of players like John McLaughlin, John Scofield and Michael Brecker.
-This course consists of a weekly two-hour lecture/ensemble workshop.
+This course consists of a weekly one-hour lecture and a one-hour ensemble lab.